quaide/pagerduty-events-v2/README.md

 ## Getting Started

 ### Installation
-The client can be added with your favorite dependency management tool:
+The client can be added with your favorite dependency management tool, the latest version can be found here: https://search.maven.org/artifact/io.github.quaide/pagerduty-events-v2-client.

 #### Maven
 ```